 I have compiled the information below about Paleo, Primal, and Zone.
 You can read, research, and decide for yourself what is best for you.
 This is my simple-minded attempt at a page of information for those interested in changing their eating habits.
 I am by no means an expert and have only just compiled information for you to view and study and decide what works best for you.
 Feel free to ask any of the coaches for information.

-Check out the CrossFit Mayhem Food Blog for recipes and information.
+Check out the CrossFit Mayhem Nutrition Blog for challenge information, recipes and information.

 The paleo diet essentially allows lean meats, fish, veggies, some fruit, tree nuts (not peanuts) and seeds, little starch, and no sugar.
 This excludes… grains, legumes, white potatoes, dairy, and corn.
 Think about it this way… the things that are excluded are the food items that people are more often allergic to or just have issues digesting.
 White potatoes and corn just turn into sugar.